What is Epic Vendor Services?

 Expert Design Consultation and Support

 Subscribers benefit from design and technical consultation to refine workflow integration.
-This ensures that your product aligns with NHS priorities, enhances clinician usability, and meets Epic’s interoperability standards.
+Epic specialists can advise on:

 Deployment and Installation Assistance

 Beyond testing, Vendor Services also supports deployment and installation of your solution within live NHS Trust environments.
-This reduces delays and helps ensure your product can move from pilot to production more quickly.
+This includes guidance on configuration, environment readiness, and coordination with Trust Epic teams.

 Access to Epic’s Kit for Data and Analytics

-For developers building analytics or machine learning tools, Epic’s Kit enables access to the health system’s reporting databases, allowing your product to connect with clinical, operational, and financial data for advanced insights.
+For developers building analytics, population health, or machine learning solutions, Epic’s Kit enables access to reporting databases.
+This allows your product to:

 Epic Vendor Services Membership and Costs